-SCHEDULE 14A INFORMATION

-Proxy Statement Pursuant to Section 14(a) of the

-Securities Exchange Act of 1934
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-(Amendment No.)

-Filed by the Registrant ⊠ Filed by a Party other than the Registrant \Box Check the appropriate box: Preliminary Proxy Statement Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Under Rule Pursuant to § 240.14a-12 SURMODICS, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payment of Filing Fee (Check the appropriate box): No fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: Fee paid previously with preliminary materials: Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.
-1) Amount previously paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:
+File d by the Registrant ⊠

+File ed by a party other than the Registrant $\ \square$

+Che eck the appropriate box:

+Preliminary Proxy Statement

+Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+X Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material under § 240.14a-12

+SURMODICS, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other T=than the Registrant)

+Pay ment of Filing Fee (Check all boxes that apply):

+\boxtimes No fee required

+Fee paid previously with preliminary materials

+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11